Ruby's New Cladding Range

 Do I need to treat timber cladding?

-Yes, treating timber cladding with a preservative helps to protect it from weathering, UV damage, rot, and insects.
+While it is optional, treating timber cladding with a preservative helps to protect it from weathering, UV damage, rot, and insects.
 Regular maintenance treatments are recommended to prolong the wood's lifespan.

 What is the difference between horizontal and vertical timber cladding?